solarmon/UCG/README.md

 The configuration and templates for these target platform is based on the directory structure shown above.

-The UCG tool will scan the *UCG/conf/templates* directory.
+UCG will scan the *UCG/conf/templates* directory.
 The name of the subdirectory will be used as the target platform name, and the exact directory and file structure is expected to exist - as shown above.

 The target platform confuguration must be at: